slackhq/slack-api-docs/page_formatting.md

 ## Reduced Markdown Message Formatting

-*Message formatting is currently in beta release, and a team admin will have to enable it for you here:* [https://my.slack.com/admin/settings](https://my.slack.com/admin/settings)

 Slack messages may contain a reduced set of Markdown for message formatting.
 Supported Markdown includes: \`\`\`pre\`\`\`, \`code\`, \_italic\_, and \*bold\*.
 By default, clients will parse Markdown on user-sent messages but not bot messages or attachments.
 To enable formatting on a non-user message, set the `mrkdwn` property to `true`.
 To enable formatting on attachment fields, set the `mrkdwn_in` array on each attachment to the list of fields to process.
 Some examples:

     {